 - No foreign transaction fees

 You’ll have to pay a $95 annual fee when you upgrade to this card.
-Because the fee is only waived for new applicants who apply in-branch.

 Only certain Chase cards can be upgraded to the Ink Business Preferred: